 Evolving.
 On the cusp of something special… something fantastic.
-Neighborhood locals are extremely down-home, very approachable.
+Neighborhood locals are extremely down-home and very approachable.
 Walking through the commercial district of Kenton will spark entrepreneurial thoughts of opening your own cute storefront.
-For those of you that remember Mississippi Ave before it was a hip, thriving district, you’ll know that just a decade ago, the area was basically abandoned and largely unsafe.
+For those of you that remember Mississippi Ave. before it was a hip, thriving district, you’ll know that just a decade ago, the area was basically abandoned and largely unsafe.
 All it took was a few brave entrepreneurs to come in and begin to fill the void.

 We predict that Kenton is one of the next up and coming neighborhood in North Portland.

 Kenton started as a company town centered around the Chicago-based meat packing plant, Swift & Company, located on the Columbia Slough, then called the North Portland Harbor.